Making music is awesome. But sometimes you need to do other things in life to stay sane and lock in a steady flow of income.

 Speaking of AC/DC, if you’d like a speedy, 10-minute lesson on the Aussie legends’ nearly 50-year music career, this video is a good start.

-THE VERONICAS’ GOT STYLE
+SIX: THE VERONICAS’ GOT STYLE

 From hair products to cosmetics, shoes and fragrances, the sisters have repped different brands over the years.
 And we’re talking major endorsements, like Calvin Klein and Estée Lauder.
 For the latter one, they also “judged a beauty contest where young women were asked to submit photos of their >ultimate rock star style<.”